 The French Broad River Paddle Trail℠ project was born out of the public’s desire to explore the entire French Broad River by boat.
-We’ve made it possible to do so, as the entire trail is composed of paddle-in-only campsites.
+Now it is possible to do so, as the entire trail is composed of paddle-in-only campsites.

-Like the paddle trail on Facebook to stay up to date on the paddle trail.
+Like the paddle trail on Facebook to stay up to date.

 Campsites are available now!
 Make your reservations HERE.